George Dewhurst (Radical and Reformer): Women's suffrage

 One might be forgiven for thinking that the demand for women’s suffrage began with Emmeline Pankhurst and the formation of the Suffragette movement in the early 20th century.
 However, as early as the 18th century Mary Wollstonecraft had argued for women to share the same political rights as men.
 Agitation to obtain voting rights for women also figured in the reform movement in the first half of the 19th century alongside the demand for the extension of the vote for men.
 During this time a number of female reform societies were set up, with the first being established in June 1819 in Dewhurst’s home town of Blackburn.
 Radical meetings also began to encourage women to vote with men for or against resolutions by a show of hand, adding support to the notion that women as well as men had the right to be represented.

 In 1832 Henry Hunt (a friend of George Dewhurst) presented a petition to parliament on behalf of a Yorkshire woman from Leeds named Mary Smith.
 Smith’s petition argued two primary points: one that as she paid taxes she should not be excluded from the election of a representative that would be responsible for spending them and secondly, as she was subject to the punishments of the law (not excepting execution) she ought to have a voice in making them.
 Smith also made the point that in the latter case it seemed unfair that both judges and jurors were all male.
 The petition was met with ridicule as can be seen in the response of Sir Frederick Trench who argued that if a jury made up half of males and half females were locked up together “… as now often happened with juries.
 This might lead to rather queer predicaments”.

 It might be assumed that Dewhurst, with his early connection with the radical movement and his friendship with Hunt, would have been prepared for and sympathetic to the cause of women’s suffrage.
 This doesn’t seem to have been the case as Lewis’s discovery of a speech made by Dewhurst and recorded in the Bolton Chronicle in February 1831 makes clear:

 In the marriage vow the woman gave up her rights to her husband; and he from that time became responsible for their exercise (hear).
 If it [the vote] were extended to females, it might create disturbance in many families, as the husband and wife might be at variance as to the candidate whom they ought to support.

 (Laughter.)
 He was aware that women were as capable of judging either in political or religious matters as men; and in most matters they were far superior to them, being more virtuous, more sober, and more persevering than men.
-He thought, however, that it would be quite sufficient it the franchise were extended to men.
+He thought, however, that it would be quite sufficient if the franchise were extended to men.